armadaproject/armada-spark/docs/architecture.md

     (in key=value format) to be added to both the Driver and Executor pods.
 - `spark.armada.driver.labels` - A comma-separated list of kubernetes labels
     (in key=value format) to be added to the Driver pod.
-- `spark.armada.executor.labels` A comma-separated list of kubernetes labels (in key=value format) to be added to all Executor pods.
+- `spark.armada.executor.labels` - A comma-separated list of kubernetes labels
+    (in key=value format) to be added to all Executor pods.
+- `spark.armada.runAsUser` - the numeric id of user to run job as, usually 185 for the spark user on the apache spark images.

 - `spark.executor.memory` - Amount of memory to use per executor process, in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") (e.g. 512m, 2g).